 Other CMPG productions: BAD MEDICINE (2014), commissioned by Heretick Theatre Lab, live-streamed with the Noir Project; PARATAXES FROM THE NEAR SIDE OF THE HEART (2015), commissioned by Stage Raw Digital Play Festival/Polish Edition; BREAD (2011), site specific interactive performance-salon, Cornerstone Theater commission; 365 DAYS/365 PLAYS #47 by Suzan-Lori Parks (2007), site specific, Angels Gate Cultural Center; adaptation of ANTIGONE (2001), Portland Center Stage; SUN SONG & STORIES OF THE SUN (1990 & 1991) community-based, multi-media festival performances); Shakespeare's MEASURE FOR MEASURE (1991) one of 10 Best Productions by LA Reader, performed in alternative spaces; Aphra Behn's THE ROVER (1990, site specific in a house); Marlowe's DR. FAUSTUS (1988, site specific, performed in a bar); Brecht's BAAL(1985).

-Nancy Keystone is a director, multi-disciplinary artist, and the artistic director of Critical Mass Performance Group.
-She is the company's chief investigator, writer, director, and scenic designer.
-As a freelance artist she has directed and designed dozens of award-winning theatre productions and opera around the country including at Portland Center Stage, Center Theatre Group, Georgia Shakespeare Festival, Long Beach Opera, Actors Express, San Francisco Shakespeare Festival.
-Among many honors, Keystone is the recipient of a 2014 Doris Duke Performing Artist Award, a United States Artists Hoi Fellowship (2011), a Theatre Communications Group Alan Schneider Director Award (2003), and she has been named one of LA Times' "Faces To Watch."
-She holds a BA in theatre from U.C.L.A., and an MFA in Directing from Carnegie Mellon.
-She is on visiting faculty at UCLA, and is a frequent university guest lecturer around the country.
+Nancy Keystone is a multi-disciplinary theatre and visual artist, and the founding artistic director of Critical Mass Performance Group.
+She is the ensemble's chief writer, director, and scenic designer.
+As a freelance artist she has directed and designed dozens of award-winning theatre productions and opera around the country.
+Most recently she directed Next To Normal with East West Players (Ovation Award for Best Director of a Musical).
+And with Cornerstone Theater Company, she wrote and directed an interactive spectacle A Jordan Downs Illumination, created in collaboration with the Watts community.
+Her work also has been seen at Center Theatre Group, LA Phil, Portland Center Stage, Denver Center Theatre, Georgia Shakespeare Festival, Long Beach Opera, Actors Express, San Francisco Shakespeare Festival.
+As a visual artist she works in mixed media, and has made several short films.
+Keystone is the honored recipient of a Doris Duke Performing Artist Award, a United States Artists Hoi Fellowship, Theatre Communications Group's Alan Schneider Director Award, and she was named one of LA Times' "Faces To Watch."
+She holds a BA in theatre from UCLA, and an MFA in Directing from Carnegie Mellon.
+She is on visiting faculty at UCLA, and is a frequent university guest lecturer.